beta/dlercloud-telegram-bot/README.md

 # Dler Cloud Telegram Bot

-A Telegram bot for managing your Dler Cloud account.
+A Telegram bot for querying the bandwidth usage of your Dler Cloud & Vultr account.

 ## Usage